SPUR-TECH/Any-And-All/README.md

 ## Fix: ~
 I had return item or 404 in context.py which I changed to (try: product = Product.objects.get(pk=item_id)except Product.DoesNotExist:continue).
 This did the trick.
 ## Bug: ~
+Product not found in database on checkout was stopping the checkout process after doing the delete item from database test.
+## Fix: ~
+After printing to console after each line of code in the BAG, CHECKOUT, PRODUCTS and CONTEXT.PY files I just cleared cookies in the browser and all worked fine.
+It must have had an invalid item hidden somewhere.
+## Bug: ~
 Country field in checkout info was getting cut off at the bottom.
 ## Fix: ~
 Make country field box slightly larger in height to fit.